Three Polish regions row back anti-LGBT resolutions after EU pressure

 The European Union has said that the resolutions violated anti-discrimination laws.

-Earlier this month, the EU’s Commission wrote to the five large regions to urge them to scrap the resolutions, otherwise it would block up to £130 million in funds for their local governments.
+Earlier this month, the EU’s commission wrote to the five large regions to urge them to scrap the resolutions, or it would block up to £130 million in funds for their local governments.

 Three regions in the southeast of Poland – Podkarpackie, Lubelskie and Malopolskie – ditched their declarations on Monday.
 Another southeastern region, Swietokrzyskie, scrapped it last week.